strudel-science/strudel-kit/strudel-demo-app/src/app/search-data-repositories/README.md

 cd my-app
 ```

-Add the `compare-data` task flow to your app:
+Add the `search-data-repositories` task flow to your app:

 ```
-strudel add-taskflow my-taskflow --template compare-data
+strudel add-taskflow my-taskflow --template search-data-repositories
 ```

 ## Learn More